nathwill/chef-hekad/README.md

 ### hekad::service

-Installs and configures the hekad service.
+Installs and configures a hekad service.

+### hekad::journald

+configures heka to listen for journald syslog forwarding.

 ## Attributes